Benefits of a commercial React Native video player vs DIY with open source

 How quickly you can get your app to market with each option will depend on your use case, and is highly aligned with the initial development effort required.
 If you want to fast-track your time-to-market then THEOplayer is typically the best choice, definitely if you’re looking for premium features, third-party integrations and support for web-based platforms.
 Leverage the THEOplayer video experts to further fast track your launch time.

 Both react-native-video and THEOplayer offer benefits as a React Native video player option.
 While react-native-video is a good choice for developers looking for a free, open source solution with a solid feature set, THEOplayer offers a more extensive feature set and additional support for web-based platforms, as well as third-party integrations and various levels of support.
 Ultimately the best choice will depend on your specific needs and priorities.
-Open source react-native-video might be a great fit for your use case.
-If you’re looking for a more comprehensive solution that will save you time and effort in the long run, and accelerates your-time-to-market, THEOplayer might be the better choice.
+Open source react native video might be a great fit for your use case.
+If you’re looking for a more comprehensive solution that will save you time and effort in the long run, and accelerates your-time-to-market, THEOplayer react native advanced video player might be the better choice.